Mansikhandelwal-DA/call-centre-excel-file/README.md

    **Female vs Male Callers** segmented across different cities **(Cincinnati, Cleveland, Columbus)**.<br>
 Helps in analyzing customer demographics and trends.
 ## 5. Rating Distribution
-    Each representative's performance in terms of calls handled and revenue generated.
+Each representative's performance in terms of calls handled and revenue generated.<br>
 Helps management identify top-performing agents and areas for training.
 ## 6. Monthly Filter
 Users can **filter data by month**  to view trends and performance for specific time periods.